 Should You Charge Customers Late Fees?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When it comes to getting customers to pay on time, business owners typically use two approaches -- carrots and sticks.
+Opinions expressed by Entrepreneur contributors are their own.When it comes to getting customers to pay on time, business owners typically use two approaches -- carrots and sticks.
 Pay your bill early and you get a nice discount.
 Pay your bill late and you get smacked with a late fee.

 The trouble is that neither of these solutions does the job it's intended to do.
 Quick payers who'd pay on time anyway often take advantage of early-payer discounts, cutting into your company's profit margin.
 Slow payers -- often cash-strapped consumers or small business owners themselves -- don't have the money to pay late fees and may not pay you at all.